didn't Aborigines build cities?

 As well as lacking a high yield agricultural crop, Australia lacked docile herd animals like cows, sheep, pigs and goats that could be enclosed in pens.
 Kangaroos, wombats, and possums would not have been suitable because that could not have been enclosed in rudimentary pens and could not be herded.
 (Even today, kangaroos are not farmed and only wild kangaroo meat is sold in shops.)

-Because the pig was introduced to Papua New Guinea, potentially, it could have been introduced to Australia by the same humans that brought the ancestor of the dingo; however, perhaps it would have been targeted by the thylacines (Tasmanian Tiger), marsupial lions (Thylacoleo carnifex) and tasmanian devils that were once common on mainland Australia.
+Because the pig was introduced to Papua New Guinea, potentially it could have been introduced to Australia by the same humans that brought the ancestor of the dingo; however, perhaps it would have been targeted by the thylacines (Tasmanian Tiger), marsupial lions (Thylacoleo carnifex) and tasmanian devils that were once common on mainland Australia.
+Certainly, a pig would be an easier animal to hunt and would return more reward for effort than a kangaroo or possum.

 On the walls of the Kimberley are paintings of deer.
 The Bradshaw Foundation has explained the painting as likely to be of Sambar, which still exist in Borneo.
 It argued that the paintings are evidence that Bradshaw artists sailed between Asia and Australia.
 While there are no fossils to indicate they ever brought the deer with them to farm, the paintings should also be seen as possible evidence that they might have.